GO-29

 Prologue

-Capabilities At A Glance
+1. Capabilities At A Glance

-Introduction
+2. Introduction

 So to compute the sine of a number you'd touch two keys, the f prefix key followed by the 4 key.
 However, this document will simply show the key as sin: the font color implies which prefix character is used.
 Similarly, touching the two keys g and 4 executes the inverse sine function sin-1.
 The only exception to this convention is when discussing programming and keycodes.

-The PRGM-RUN switch controls the two basic calculator modes.
+The PRGM - RUN switch controls the two basic calculator modes.
 In RUN mode, key presses are executed immediately and results are shown in the calculator display area.
 In PRGM mode, key presses are stored in program memory for later execution.
 It's important to realize which mode the calculator is in, as it has ramifications that affect other operational characteristics of the device.

-Manual Problem Solving
+3. Manual Problem Solving

 To get the feel of your new calculator, try a few simple calculations.
 First, perform these operations:

-To calculate the surface area of a sphere, the formula `A_(surface)=pid^2` can use used, where d is the diameter of the sphere.
+To calculate the surface area of a sphere, the formula `A_(surface)=pid^2` can be used, where d is the diameter of the sphere.
 Ganymede, one of Jupiter's 12 moons, has a diameter of 3,200 miles.
 You can use the calculator to manually compute the area of Ganymede in square miles.
 Merely press the following keys in order:

 PressDisplay